My name is Mirsa and I’m from Panama.

 Doing my pathway course reassured me that I wanted to do Marketing Communications because it allowed me room to develop my creativity, as well as my understanding of the business side of things.

-There have been so many highlights of studying abroad, but the best ones have been the experiences I had and friendships I’ve made while doing my course.
-I progressed to BU last year: life at university has been great so far and I’m staying open to new adventures!
+There have been so many highlights of studying abroad, but the best ones have been the experiences I’ve had and friendships I’ve made while doing my course.
+I progressed to BU in 2019: life at university has been great so far and I’m staying open to new adventures!